Meenakshi2000/Excel-clone/README.md

 This project creates a false excel window that helps you change the text using different styles and attributes .
-It also has features to create ,delete and rename sheets . currently working on features to save, add a new sheet and use inbuilt functions for mathematical operations .
+It also has features to create ,delete and rename sheets .
+Currently working on features to save, add a new sheet and use inbuilt functions for mathematical operations .

 Youtube Link: